-In the KRB_AP_REQ, only the following option is supported:
+In the KRB AP REQ, only the following option is supported:

-• MUTUAL-REQUIRED - mutual authentication required.
-This option MUST always be set.

-• All other options are not supported
+- MUTUAL-REQUIRED mutual authentication required.
+This option MUST always be set. - All other options are not supported seq-number - random value generated by the KDC

 The encrypted authenticator in the KRB_AP_REQ MUST contain the following field, which is optional in Kerberos: